 Public transport in Brno and the rest of the South Moravian Region is provided by Integrovaný dopravní systém Jihomoravského kraje IDS – JMK (the South Moravian Integrated Public Transport System).
 Tickets are valid for any form of public transport, so you only need to pay attention to how long you are traveling (tickets are valid for specific amounts of time) and which zones you are travelling through.
 If you’re travelling through the city, a ticket for zones 100 and 101 is probably all you’ll need.
 You can buy tickets from any of the yellow ticket vending machines located at various stops throughout the city, or you can purchase them at information centres, stations, and newsagents.
-You can even buy your ticket directly from the driver at a slightly higher price, though we strongly recommend you have exact change.
 If you have a Czech phone number, you can buy tickets by sending a text message or using a mobile app.
+You can also pay contactless in the vehicles.

 The entire transport system is connected with several apps, including Google Maps and Mapy.cz, so feel free to use these to plan your trip.